-In February 2016, the FASB issued ASU 2016-02, Leases, which will supersede the current lease requirements in ASC 840.
+In February 2016, the FASB issued ASU 2016-02, Leases, which supersedes the requirements in ASC Topic 840, Leases.
 The ASU requires lessees to recognize a right-of-use asset and related lease liability for all leases, with a limited exception for short-term leases.
-Leases will be classified as either finance or operating, with the classification affecting the pattern of expense recognition in the statement of operations.
-Currently, leases are classified as either capital or operating, with only capital leases recognized on the balance sheet.
-The reporting of lease-related expenses in the statements of operations and cash flows will be generally consistent with the current guidance.
-The new lease guidance will be effective for the Corporation's year ending December 31, 2019 and will be applied using a modified retrospective transition method to the beginning of the earliest period presented.
-Adoption of this standard is not expected to have a material effect on the consolidated financial statements.
+Previously, leases were classified as either capital or operating with only capital leases recognized on the balance sheet.
+This update was effective for the Corporation's year ending December 31, 2019.
+The Company adopted this guidance in 2019.
+The Company has elected to account for lease and related non-lease components as a single lease component.
+The Company has also elected to not recognize right-of-use assets and lease liabilities arising from short-term leases, which are twelve months or less.
+Implementation of the guidance does not have a material impact on the Company's other consolidated financial statements.